 Challenges Ahead

-- Balancing revenue-generating land use with preservation of open space.
+- Balancing revenue-generating land use, affordable housing with preservation of open space.

-- Planning for Town population growth while conserving natural habitats (Plan for Conservation and Development)
+- Planning for Town population growth while conserving natural habitats.
+The Plan for Conservation and Development (POCD), is a state-required document that is updated at least every 10 years to address these issues.

-- Maintaining current and future open spaces, in particular controlling invasive plants, is expensive and time-consuming
+- Maintaining current and future open spaces, planting more trees where beneficial and controlling invasive plants, which is expensive and time-consuming.

 - Preserves natural habitat and serves as a refuge for wildlife